 CRISPP (Coastal Resilience and Improving Services for Potato Production in Kenya)

 For Kenya’s potato sector, the second most important food crop in the country, improving its resilience to floods, droughts and the hazards of a changing climate is vital for its expansion and the employment of almost 2.8 million people.
-Through co-production methodologies, the project will bring together weather and climate information producers with potato growers and processors to design a series of new services to provide the potato sector with reliable, relevant information to aid them in adapting their businesses to weather and climate threats.
+Through co-production methodologies, the project brought together weather and climate information producers with potato growers and processors to design a series of new services to provide the potato sector with reliable, relevant information to aid them in adapting their businesses to weather and climate threats.

 Translating forecasts into farming - March 2020